1414C/sqac/README.md

 - comprehensive test cases

 * passing: pg, mssql, mysql, hdb, sqlite
-* refactor non-indempotent SQLite Foreign-Key test to use a closure
+* refactor non-idempotent SQLite Foreign-Key test to use a closure
 * consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables (dangerous?)
 * add cascade to Drops?